 Women with fibroids often have difficulty keeping up with daily activities because of menstrual discomfort.
 Some are unable to maintain their way of life.
 While not all women have painful symptoms caused by fibroids, these tumors can cause pain that can affect you in many ways.

-How does the Uterine Fibroid Embolization procedure work?
+How does the UFE procedure work?

-Once the catheter reaches the fibroids, he or she will inject an embolic agent (very small particles) through the catheter.
+Once the catheter reaches the fibroids, the IR will inject very small particles, called embolic agents, through the catheter.
 This will block off the blood flow that leads directly to the fibroids.
-After the fibroids are deprived of blood and oxygen, they begin to shrink.
+After the fibroids are deprived of blood and oxygen, they begin to shrink and symptoms will subside.
 The small particles will stay there permanently.

 Possible Side Effects of UFE

 -Not having a period for six months or more

--Common, but short-term allergic reactions such as rashes
+-Common, but short-term, allergic reactions, such as rashes

 -Increased vaginal discharge or vaginal infection

--The effects of UFE on the ability to become pregnant and carry a fetus to term, and on the development of the fetus, have not been determined
+-The effects of UFE on the ability to become pregnant and carry a fetus to term and on the development of the fetus have not been determined

-PLEASE NOTE: The above information should not be construed as providing specific medical advice, but rather to offer readers information to better understand their lives and health.
+PLEASE NOTE: The above information should not be construed as providing specific medical advice but rather to offer readers information to better understand their lives and health.
 It is not intended to provide an alternative to professional treatment or to replace the services of a physician.